 Occasionally extended hours clinics may vary to meet the needs of the Practice.

 It is advised that all patients aged 16-24 years old should complete 2 doses of Mumps, Measles and Rubella (MMR) and all students attending university for the first time are recommended to have one dose of Meningitis ACW&Y vaccination – When you register you will need to advise us of your vaccination history and we will need the dates.
 If you have not had and MMR or Meningitis ACW&Y or have not completed the course you will need to come to one of the following nurses clinics.
 It is very important that you are fully immunised in the first few weeks of coming to university.

 We are now taking bookings for the influenza vaccination.
-Please call 020 7584 6301 or visit the Health Centre to organise an appointment.
+All appointments are available to be booked online; if you do not have online access you can call the Health Centre on 020 7584 6301 to schedule an appointment.

 Please check below to see if you are eligible for a vaccination.